AarshShah9/AarshShah9/README.md

 ### Hi there 👋

 I am a third-year Software Engineering Major at the University of Calgary.
-I am super interested in technology, space, gaming and am in the proccess of learning & mastering numerous different programming languages and frameworks.
+I am super interested in technology, space, and gaming, and am in the process of learning & mastering numerous different programming languages and frameworks.

 Checkout my [portfolio website](https://aarsh.me)